fieldea/WADA1/Discussion.md

 3:create react project, used the django rest api for communication with django backend

-4:build react project, combine the output to django project template
+4:build react project, upload the output to aws s3

 5:create docker image by docker desktop for the whole project, test the image in local virtual machine